manojahs/Namaste_React/README.md

 Here header is the React Element which is will create the object and once u call the render it will converts it to HTML

-NPM is repo for all the packages package.json is the configuration for npm
+NPM is repo for all the packages and it is usefull for installing the package package.json is the configuration for npm

 npm install -D parcel